Sorry, your browser is not compatible with some of the content on this website. Please update to a newer browser to view this website.

 The aerospace industry also continues to see huge growth; with the UK market alone is already up £200m on 2014 figures.
 It operates in much the same way as the automotive industry when it comes to production, and has heavy use of aluminium alloys too, as well as titanium alloys.

 This is done to reduce fuel costs, make the aircraft more lightweight, while also increasing its performance too.
 It was found that the dissimilar metal welding of titanium and aluminium was the best route in order to achieve this.
 You’ll find it is often used to create the structure of the plane’s fuselage.
+Whereas copper (another dissimilar metal) provides high strength, ductility, high conductivity and excellent corrosion resistance.

 The shipping industry, as it also involves the creation of products similar to that in the aerospace and automotive industry, also makes heavy use of aluminium alloys too.
 The most common use of this is for the joining of aluminium to the hull of ships, which is originally constructed from steel.